 - The Eeyore: Griffin the chef, as seen in the above quote.
 Some fans have wished he could have been given a Spin-Off series, only half-jokingly.

-- Exty Years from Now: The story was broadcast in 1968 and set in 2018, 50 years in the future.
+- Exty Years from Publication: The story was broadcast in 1968 and set in 2018, 50 years in the future.

-- I Have You Now, My Pretty: Benik straight-out threatens to rape Victoria and make Jamie watch.
+- I Have You Now, My Pretty: Benik straight-out threatens to rape/mutilate/do extremely unpleasant things to Victoria and make Jamie watch.

 - The Infiltration: Jamie does this by staging a rescue on Salamander's life.
 And who can complain about being a guard for the bad guy when he gets to wear that leather uniform?